 According to Google, companies now run 47% of workloads and store 44% of data in the public cloud.
 But many companies haven't yet transitioned.
 Others switch between cloud providers to find the correct configuration.
 Learning how to migrate to cloud resources is vital.

 There are two primary forms of cloud migration.
-The first involves shifting on-premises assets into the cloud.
-The other involves cloud-to-cloud transitions.
+The first shifts on-premises assets to the cloud.
+The second involves cloud-to-cloud transitions.

 On-premise to cloud